pusher/pusher-websocket-unity/README.md

-## !EXPERIMENTAL!
-Pusher Channels Unity Client Library
+## Pusher Channels Unity Client Library

-**WARNING this is an experimental release and might not work or change in the future**

 This library packages [the official WebSocket .NET SDK for Pusher Channels](https://github.com/pusher/pusher-websocket-dotnet) as a `.unitypackage` to make it easier to use in [Unity](https://unity.com/) projects.
 For API documentation, see [the pusher-websocket-dotnet README](https://github.com/pusher/pusher-websocket-dotnet).